 Italian coffee makers work by passing hot water through the coffee grounds, forced by the pressure of the steam.
 Since water is stored in a (mostly) enclosed space, pressure increases when the heat is applied.

 This pressure forces the water upward through a filter basket (also called a funnel) which retains the coffee grounds.
-The infusion then continues to rise and eventually to exit through the top of a small column and gently enter a retention chamber.
+The infusion then continues to rise and eventually exit through the top of a small column and gently enter a retention chamber.